rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

    <strong>open link in New Tab</strong> on your browser
    so a tab with the Jenkins icon remains among browser tabs.

+0. Return to the root console page (by clicking "Jenkins" at the upper left corner).

+0. Click "S" for small icons.

 ## Jenkins 2 Pipeline Plugin #